ladybug/kamilszymanski.github.io/_posts/2017-10-10-checking-reactive-repositories-for-backpressure-support.md

                 LOG.debug("Processing {}", document));
 ```

-Within that implementation we need to put 2 breakpoints, one where the repository is queried (documentRepository#findAll) and the other one where data processing happens (logger#debug).
+Within that implementation we need to put 2 breakpoints, one where the repository is queried (documentRepository#findAll) and the other one where data processing happens (LOG#debug).
 Then we run it in the debugger with Memory View opened so that we can track how the heap changes between breakpoints.

 To demonstrate this process let me show you 2 implementations and the results of hitting the second breakpoint for both of them.